 How to segment audiences using IBM Watson Personality Insights

-Audiense Personality Insights with Watson uses the power of IBM Watson to understand and deliver rich insight into audiences.
+Audiense Personality Insights uses the power of IBM Watson to understand and deliver rich psychographic insight into audiences.
 Personality Insights are a great way to understand your audience’s intrinsic characteristics to create a tone of voice your audience will respond to, useful when creating an ad or campaign.

-Personalities can be broken down into The Big Five model.
-These are the five primary dimensions that can be attributed to a person; Neuroticism, Agreeableness, Extraversion, Conscientiousness and Openness.
+Personalities can be broken down into The Big Five model, also known as the OCEAN model.
+These are the five primary dimensions that can be attributed to a person; Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 From this, each dimension can be broken down into six facets to further characterise an individual.

 In addition to this, they also highly value family and community.
 Creating local ads and campaigns, for example, could be an invaluable way of engaging with this audience.

 Users who fall under the neurotic category tend to be more emotional therefore generally prefer emotive brands (Mulyanegara, Tsarenko & Anderson, 2009) .
 This means if you have an audience that consists of a high proportion of users falling into the neurotic category, you may want to switch your marketing strategy to be more emotional and personal.

 In addition to this, users who are more neurotic don’t respond to threats and uncertainty so also prefer trusted brands which provide safety and security (Hirsh, Kang and Bodenhausen, 2012) .